1. Blog

 Fish & Omega-3s

-Fish is a wonderful source of fatty acids and omega-3s in dog food, both essential in promoting a healthy coat and skin as well as reducing inflammation, and helping to improve cognitive functioning.
-It’s also a great source of protein for dogs who might have food allergies to other meats, like poultry or red meat.
+Fish is a wonderful source of fatty acids and omega-3s in dog food.
+It’s essential for promoting a healthy coat and skin as well as a healthy inflammatory response.
+It also helps support cognitive function.
+Fish is also a great source of protein for dogs with food allergies to other meats, like poultry or red meat.

 While not necessarily used as fillers, unhealthy preservatives in dog food can be another sign of low quality.
 These are often found in kibble and other dry dog foods, and while approved as ingredients should be avoided in high-quality dog diets.